uberFoo/uberFoo.github.io/_posts/2024-03-04-dwarf-vs-splat.md

 By 1000 iterations Javascript is the clear winner.
 And that's around where Javascript finally budges from it's horizontal trek.
-To me this implies that node has a lot more startup overhead than either Python or dwarf. dwarf's time increases pretty quickly, which again implies very small overhead.
+To me this implies that node has a lot more startup overhead than either Python or dwarf. dwarf's time increases pretty quickly, which also implies very small startup overhead.

 ## Conclusion